effil/effil/README.md

 ### Garbage collection trigger
 Garbage collector perform it's work when effil creates new shared object (table, channel or internal function representation).
 Each iteration GC checks amount of objects.
-If amount of allocated objects becomes higher then specific threshold value GC starts gabage collecting.
-Threshold value is calculated as `previous_count * coeff`, where `previous_count` - amount of objects on previous iteration (**100** by default) and `coeff` is a numerical coefficient specified by user (**2.0** by default).
+If amount of allocated objects becomes higher then specific threshold value GC starts garbage collecting.
+Threshold value is calculated as `previous_count * step`, where `previous_count` - amount of objects on previous iteration (**100** by default) and `step` is a numerical coefficient specified by user (**2.0** by default).

-For example: if GC `coeff` is `2.0` and amount of allocated objects is `120` (left after previous GC iteration) then GC will start to collect garbage when amount of allocated objects will be equal to`240`.
+For example: if GC `step` is `2.0` and amount of allocated objects is `120` (left after previous GC iteration) then GC will start to collect garbage when amount of allocated objects will be equal to`240`.

 ### How to cleanup all dereferenced objects
 Each thread represented as separate Lua state with own garbage collector.